civicsource/data/README.md

 db.Rebuild();
 ```

 This will drop the database if it exists and then recreate it running the `create.sql` script against it.
+This method also has an overload which accepts a a `modifyScript` delegate.

 ### Build the Schema Only